twadada/lexsub_decontextualised/README.md

 2. Download test data at the [EVALITA 2009 workshop page](https://www.evalita.it/campaigns/evalita-2009/tasks/lexical-substitution/)

-3. Prepare input files using the following command:
+3. Prepare input files using the following command (**This code requires the spaCy version be "3.2.2"**):
 ```
 python EVALITA_preprocess.py -folder path_to_EVALITA_data
 ```